Hever to Ashurst walk

 2. At the end of the pond continue in the same direction, going gently uphill across a field.
 On the far side go across a concrete driveway flanked by two stiles into the next field.
 Keep ahead on a faint grassy path, gradually approaching a wire fence on the right.

-The footpath has been officially diverted so that it no longer cuts through the grounds of a private property off to the right.
+The footpath has been diverted so that it no longer cuts through the grounds of a private property off to the right.

 3. Go through a gap in the hedge ahead and continue around two sides of the wire fence, rejoining the original footpath route in the far corner.
 Go through a gap into a wood and follow a path along its left-hand edge.
 At the end go over a stile and a plank bridge into a field and turn sharp right to go along its edge.